dkman123/UrT_Server_Setup/Optional_GetStatusProtection.md

 You can then restart the service in a cron job daily so your log doesn't get huge.

-In testing it grew about 16MB / hr (384 MB / day)
+In testing it originally grew at about 16MB / hr (384 MB / day)

+Though later it was at about 313 MB in 6 hours (1,252 MB / day)

 Example to restart at 5:02 AM and 4:02 PM, add these lines
 > sudo crontab -e